Welcome to Wrexham Season 5. Credit: FX Networks

 The stakes are also higher because Wrexham are now operating much closer to the Premier League, which adds another layer to the story around ownership, recruitment and long-term planning.

-What to expect from Season 5
+What to expect from the rest of Season 5

 Welcome to Wrexham viewership and awards success